davidbz/golang-template/.github/instructions/golang/coding-style.md

 ### Avoid Using Named Return Values

 Named return values can make code harder to read and understand, especially in longer functions.
 Use explicit returns for clarity.
+This is enforced by the linter.

 **Do:**
 ```go